IEEE 1394 Drive

 • IEEE Std.
 1394c-2006 amendment

-Currently, work to incorporate all the above into a 1394 standard is being carried out.
-FireWire 400 is referred as IEEE 1394 having transfer rates of 100-400 Mbits/s and FireWire 800 is referred as IEEE 1394b having transfer rates of 780 Mbits/s.
+Work to incorporate all the above into a 1394 standard is being carried out.
+FireWire 400 is referred to as IEEE 1394, having transfer rates of 100-400 Mbits/s, and FireWire 800 is referred to as IEEE 1394b having transfer rates of 780 Mbits/s.
 IEEE 1394a is the version released between IEEE 1394 and IEEE 1394b.

-• Cabling system is adaptable
+• The cabling system is adaptable

 • Provides higher bandwidth